Machine learning with neural networks: Hopfield networks and Hebb's rule

 It follows that

 Using the update rule (\ref{eq:C2S2Synch}) we find

 Equation (\ref{eq:W2}) implies that

-Thus the network shown in Figure \figref{C2S2Example} has two attractors, the pattern $\ve \xi^{(1)} $ as well as the {\em inverted} pattern $-\ve \xi^{(1)}$.
-This is a general property of McCulloch-Pitts dynamics with Hebb's rule: if $\ve \xi^{(1)}$ is an attractor, then the pattern $-\ve \xi^{(1)}$ is an attractor too.
-But one ends up in the correct pattern $\ve \xi^{(1)}$ when more than half of bits in $\ve S(t=0)$ are correct.
+Thus the network shown in Figure \figref{C2S2Example} has two attractors, the pattern $\ve x^{(1)} $ as well as the {\em inverted} pattern $-\ve x^{(1)}$.
+As we shall see in Section \secref{C2S3EnergyFunction}, this is a general property of Hopfield networks: if $\ve x^{(1)}$ is an attractor, then the pattern $-\ve x^{(1)}$ is an attractor too.
+In the next Section we discuss what happens when more than one patterns are stored in the Hopfield network.

-In summary we have shown that Hebb's rule (\ref{eq:HR}) allows the Hopfield network to recognise a stored pattern: if we feed the stored pattern without any distortions to the network, then it does not change the bits.
-This does not mean, however, that the network recognises distorted patterns.
-It may or may not converge to the correct pattern.
-We expect that convergence is more likely when the number of wrong bits is small.
-If all distorted patterns near the stored pattern $\ve \xi^{(1)}$ converge to $\ve \xi^{(1)}$ then we say that $\ve \xi^{(1)}$ is an attractor.
-If $\ve \xi^{(1)}$ is an attractor, then $-\ve \xi^{(1)}$ is too.